tkardu/sikt-developer-task-2/README.md

 - Write the code as a simple module that may be imported used by other software
 - Ensure that the configured test and codestyle verification pass for every commit
 - The JUnit 5 API (and extensions) must be used

+### Code practices

+Build on the example code, following its lead.

+We are interested in your code ideas and how you structure your code.
+We are also interested in whether you understand what our intention is with the requirements and code we have provided.

+We deploy continuously, so it's important to ensure that every commit builds, which entails that you commit a test with its corresponding code changes.
+If you follow a test-first approach, you won't have a problem, if you don't your code will not build due to the configuration test coverage restrictions (100% is a stiff requirement…but we still have it!)

+We will spend time providing detailed feedback on your code.

+Finally, to ensure that the task is simple, we have ensured that every expression results in an integer, so it is not necessary to handle formatting of fractional parts of numbers.
+If your code supports any input/output number, this is additional credit, but not necessary.

 ## Development